Stremio/stremio-beamup/README.md

 For example: `ssh dokku@deployer.beamup.dev config:set 768c7b2546f2/hello NODE_ENV=production`

+### Addon application logs
+Logs of deployed addons can easily be fetched in way, similar to the way Dokku does it, however through ssh

+For example: `ssh dokku@eployer.beamup.dev logs 768c7b2546f2/hello`

 ## Architecture decisions

 * Why Dokku: it supports both Heroku buildpacks and Docker images, and it's super easy to configure and use